Walk on Kyushu's roof, throw a pot, trek through mountains, marshes and wetlands

 Part of the Oita region of Kumamoto on Kyushu, Kokonoe and its surroundings are part of sprawling Aso-Kuju National Park .
 At over 1,790 meters above sea level, the mountains here are part of what's known as "the roof of Kyushu."
 Combine hikes through forests, highlands, and wetlands with visits to local hot springs.
-This area also boasts the highest suspension bridge in Japan, the Kokonoe Yume Grand Suspension Bridge .
+This area also boasts the highest suspension bridge in Japan, the Kokonoe Yume Otsurihashi Bridge .

 Kokonoe is less than two hours by limousine bus from Oita Airport.
-Flights from Haneda Airport in Tokyo airport take less than two hours and from Itami Airport in Osaka, approximately one hour.
+Flights from Haneda Airport in Tokyo take less than two hours.
+From Itami Airport in Osaka, flights take approximately one hour.

-Recognized by the Ramsar Convention as extremely rare, Tadewara Marshland and Bougatsuru Wetland are prime sightseeing spots on a trip around Kokonoe.
+Recognized by the Ramsar Convention as extremely rare, Tadewara Marsh and Bougatsuru Wetland are prime sightseeing spots on a trip around Kokonoe.

 Set out on the cedar boardwalks across the area, designed to protect the delicate ecosystem, for the chance to see rare plants, flowers and insects, or learn about the area from the comfort of the highly informative and interactive Chojabaru Visitor Center.